benborgers/where-am-i/README.md

 # Where Am I?

 A [GeoGuessr](https://geoguessr.com)-inspired game where [JumboCode](https://jumbocode.org) teams can work in teams to try to guess the location of a Google Street View image.
 Locations are in the U.S., and teams have 2 guesses to get the correct U.S. state.

+This app was built with [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and [Instant DB](https://instantdb.com).

+It was built in 35 minutes over dinner on Nov 3rd, before whole-club Hack Night.
+It survived being played, but it’s some pretty rough React code (see: writing to `window` in [`locations/[id]/page.tsx`](./app/locations/[id]/page.tsx) — this is bad practice).

+### Usage

 The `/locations/[id]` page is meant to be projected, and each time is meant to have one person go to `/` to submit their guesses.

-This app was built with [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and [Instant DB](https://instantdb.com).

-It was built in 35 minutes over dinner on Nov 3rd, before our whole-club Hack Night.
-It didn’t fall over at least, but it’s some pretty rough React code (see: writing to `window` in [`locations/[id]/page.tsx`](./app/locations/[id]/page.tsx) — this is bad practice).

 ### Issues